T-Sunm/VMARC-QA/README.md

 ## 📊 Dataset

 This system is designed to work with Vietnamese VQA datasets.
-The integrated `ViVQA` model was trained on **ViVQA** and **ViVQA-X**, which uses images from the MS COCO dataset.
+The integrated **ViVQA-X**, which uses images from the MS COCO dataset.

 ### Data Aquisition
-- For information on the dataset and the underlying model, please refer to the original repository: [ngocson1042002/ViVQA](https://github.com/ngocson1042002/ViVQA).
-- You will need to acquire the MS COCO image dataset and the corresponding Vietnamese question/answer files.

 ### Expected Structure
 The scripts expect the data to be organized in a specific structure.
 The code often references a root directory like `/mnt/VLAI_data/`.
 A typical structure would be: